All Episodes

 It is his form of ecumenism.

-And, look, let me make quite clear for you and for everybody listening, this man is my Pope.
+And look, let me make quite clear for you and for everybody listening, this man is my Pope.

 He does represent Christ.

-He is the Vicar of Christ for me.
+He is the vicar of Christ for me.

-But I am allowed, nay, I am obliged, by my tradition and my faith, and by previous Popes, to critique anybody, Priest, Bishop, Cardinal, or Pope, when I think they are in error.
+But I am allowed, nay, I am obliged by my tradition and my faith and by previous popes to critique anybody, priest, bishop, cardinal, or pope, when I think they are in error.

 Only under certain conditions.

-Help me understand what conditions those would be, in other words...
-He must state explicitly as follows, put it in my language, paraphrase it accurately, what I'm about to tell you is something I say as the successor of Peter, And I say it with the authority of Christ as his vicar on earth, to be held by all the faithful as a matter of profound, divine, Roman Catholic faith.
+What I am about to tell you is something I say as the successor of Peter, and I say it with the authority of Christ as his vicar on earth, to be held by all the faithful as a matter of profound divine Roman Catholic faith.

 He must say that.

-Now John Paul II has never said that about anything, even about the ordination of men and women.
+Now, John Paul II has never said that about anything, even about the ordination of men and women.

-So then he can do that on the one hand, though he hasn't done it, and on the other can sit down with A voodoo priest.
+So then he can do that on the one hand, though he hasn't done it, and on the other can sit down with a voodoo priest.

 That's right, that's right.

-And in his famous encyclical, which has become so popular with progressive Catholics, it's called Ut Unum Sint, that there may be one, he discussed and outlined the way he would like to take apart the whole doctrine of the Pope's primacy in order to suit non-Catholics.
+And in his famous encyclical, which has become so popular with progressive Catholics, it's called Ut unen Sint, that there may be one, he discussed and outlined the way he would like to take apart the whole doctrine of the Pope's primacy in order to suit non-Catholics.

-So John Paul II has ventured out along the edges of orthodoxy in his statements And in his preaching.
+So John Paul II has ventured out along the edges of orthodoxy in his statements and in his preaching.

 He's never adopted the infallible mode.